-- (b) If, during the course of the judicial proceedings, and without regard to whether notice of need for an interpreter was given, the presiding judicial officer determines that a principal party in interest, witness, or direct victim is a person with limited English proficiency or that a principal party in interest, witness, direct victim or juror is deaf or hard of hearing and is in need of an interpreter, he or she shall give notice to the Appellate Court Prothonotary/District Court Administrator or his or her designee as provided in subsection (b) of this regulation. - Comment: Subsection (a) covers situations where the person notified of need for an interpreter pursuant to § 201 requires additional information.
-It also allows the presiding judicial officer to acquire additional information in order to make the determination of need by way of supplemental filings, hearings, and any other means typically within the presiding judicial officer's power in handling the particular judicial proceeding and, in the case of persons with limited English proficiency, suggests using the voir dire established by the Court Administrator for assessing the level of English proficiency of the individual in question.
+Persons who request language access services should be provided with them.
+Subsection (a) covers the exceptional circumstance when the person notified of need for an interpreter may require additional information.
+This subsection permits a presiding judicial officer to acquire additional information in order to make the determination of need by way of supplemental filings, hearings, and any other means typically within the presiding judicial officer's power in handling the particular judicial proceeding.
+In the case of persons with limited English proficiency, the voir dire established by the Court Administrator should be used for assessing the level of English proficiency of the individual in question.
 The Appellate Court Prothonotary/District Court Administrator may request additional information but is not empowered to conduct any proceedings to gather information.

-Subsection (b) is intended to clarify that even if notice of the need for an interpreter is not given by one of the individuals required to give notice under § 201(a), the presiding judicial officer may sua sponte determine the need for an interpreter and thereby start the appointment process if he or she deems it appropriate to do so under these regulations.
+Subsection (b) is intended to clarify that even if notice of the need for an interpreter is not given by one of the individuals required to give notice under § 202(a), the presiding judicial officer may sua sponte determine the need for an interpreter and thereby start the appointment process if he or she deems it appropriate to do so under these regulations.

-§ 203 Appointment of Interpreters
+§ 205.
+Appointment of Interpreters.

-- (a) Appointment of a certified interpreter.-- The presiding judicial officer shall appoint the certified interpreter procured pursuant to \$ 201(c)(1) unless a certified interpreter is unavailable. - (b) Appointment of an otherwise qualified interpreter.-- - (1) An otherwise qualified interpreter shall be appointed by the presiding judicial officer if the presiding judicial officer determines that the Appellate Court Prothonotary/District Court Administrator or his or her designee made a good faith effort to procure a certified interpreter and a certified interpreter was not available and that the otherwise qualified interpreter was properly procured pursuant to § 201(c)(2).
-In making the foregoing determinations the presiding judicial officer shall consider the efforts made by the Appellate/District Court Administrator or his or her designee and whether these efforts complied with the requirements of 201(c).

-(i) Persons with limited English proficiency.--
+- (a) Appointment of a certified interpreter.-The presiding judicial officer shall appoint the certified interpreter procured pursuant to § 203(a) (relating to procurement of certified interpreters) unless a certified interpreter is unavailable. - (b) Appointment of an otherwise qualified interpreter.- - (1) An otherwise qualified interpreter shall be appointed by the presiding judicial officer if the presiding judicial officer determines that the Appellate Court Prothonotary/District Court Administrator or his or her designee made a good faith effort to procure a certified interpreter and a certified interpreter was not available and that the otherwise qualified interpreter was properly procured pursuant to § 203(b).
+Otherwise qualified interpreters should also be chosen, if available, from the roster.
+In making the foregoing determinations, the presiding judicial officer shall consider the efforts made by the Appellate Court Prothonotary/District Court Administrator or his or her designee and whether these efforts complied with the requirements of § 203. - (i) Persons with limited English proficiency.-